-In July 2022 and September 2022, Elisabeth Linley and Susan Gadd (former HMIs) viistedt to do a review of some curriculum subjects and work with leaders.
+In March and June 2024, Elisabeth Linley and Susan Gadd (former HMIs) visited to support with the moderation of writing assessments, provision of learning for those pupils with SEND and to complete a review of some curriculum subjects and work with leaders.
 These consultants always report back to the strategic board, in the same way our auditors do for internal and external scrutiny.
 The Strategic Board then ensures that any areas for development are addressed before their next visit, so sustaining the trajectory of continuous improvement.
 As a board, we continually evaluate our performance and are currently working on an audit of skills.

-We also revise our Governing Body monitoring policy, which is explicitly linked to Trustwide improvement priorities, once annually- so that it reflects current practice.
+We also revise our Governing Body monitoring policy, which is explicitly linked to Trust wide improvement priorities, once annually- so that it reflects current practice.
 The Strategic Board has promptly addressed some challenging issues through the pandemic experience and the trustees' partnership with the senior leadership has proved extremely effective in the face of unprecedented pressures.
 Therefore, the overall effectiveness of the Governing Body is judged to be outstanding.